 Where Can I Buy Athames?

-You can look around town for your local pagan or occult store, but will more than likely have better luck online using amazon, etsy or ebay for starters.
-Ill leave a few of my favorites linked below and you can get an idea where to start looking
+You can look around town for your local pagan or occult store, but will more than likely have better luck online using amazon, Etsy, or eBay for starters.

 Common Questions related to Athames…

 No, Wands and Athames are not used for the same purpose and I will explain why.
 The difference between the 2 is the difference between invoking and evoking.
 Invocation is to take into oneself from the outside.
 Evocation is to generate internally and send outward.
 Wands are used for invocation.
 Calling upon deity or spirits of some form or holding in one’s hand while speaking an invocation or petition in ritual.
 Athames on the other hand are used for evocation.
 Commanding and manipulating energy, specifically life energy via the elements, also consecrating tools or spaces (casting circle).

 Which is better Crystal Athames or Metal Athames?

 Firstly, what material a practitioner uses in a blade often depends on the aim of the working or beings involved.
 That being said… iron is a magical material!
 Moreover, one of the main functions of an iron/steel athame is to cut through the aether.
 Cutting astral ties or boundaries and is also used in the control of astral forces such as… forming a circle as a boundary between the realms.

 Steel blades are useful for all-around many sorts of magical workings.
 Silver and crystal are attention getters on many planes and Obsidian and Flint make for nice tools.
 A dark obsidian blade can serve as a dark mirror for divination.
 If using crystals make sure to research the ones in which you are interested as all have different meanings and uses which may or may not apply to the main function of an athame.